 Cleaning My Furnace?

-The Cooling Company offers complete heating system maintenance services in Vegas and surrounding areas, including:
+The Cooling Company offers complete heating system maintenance services in Vegas and surrounding areas, including the thorough cleaning and inspection of your home’s heating system, ensuring no blockage or damages exist.

 The Cooling Company can help you avoid a major heating repair bill.
 If you’ve been considering getting your furnace cleaned or buying a new energy-efficient furnace, now is the time!
 Our approach is to keep your system running smoothly and efficiently.
 Our technicians will clean the outside and inside of your furnace.
 They’ll also inspect your ducts to ensure they’re in good condition and free from blockages or other issues.

-You can get all these services for one low price with any of our maintenance packages, which includes annual cleaning and inspection of your home’s heating system!
+You can get all these services for one low price with any of our maintenance packages, which includes annual furnace tune-up and inspection of your home’s heating system!

 For the best results and professional service, contact a local heating and cooling specialist like those at The Cooling Company.
 We guarantee quality service for your heating and air maintenance needs.
 Call today to schedule an appointment!